 Fast –forward three years later, after your graduation, you are deep in poverty and struggling to borrow from loan apps to survive as you shuttle from offices to offices asking for any employment.
 Anything even being a messenger, you cannot afford to cherry-pick and insist on chasing a career in the Media Industry.
 What happened to the fresh graduates with ambitions to write political stories that will instigate shape-shifting in the manner in which we conduct politics and legislate policies?
 Life or better still a lot happened, reality hit you like a ton of bricks that without godfathers to connect you to employers you are doomed to depression and mobile loan apps.

-You are past 25 years, saddled with a degree that is now almost useless and the sight of that degree fills you with wonder.
-You attempt to do business, but you realize even painfully that the government has put in place mechanism also to frustrate you further.
-To manage and/or mitigate your stress every evening after a day of tarmacking you gravitate towards smoking bhang or cheap stiff alcohol sold in sachets imported from Uganda.
+You are past 25 years, saddled with a degree that is now almost useless, and the sight of that degree fills you with wonder.
+You attempt to do business, but you realize even painfully that the government has put in place a mechanism also to frustrate you further.
+To manage and/or mitigate your stress every evening after a day of tarmacking, you gravitate towards smoking bhang or cheap stiff alcohol sold in sachets imported from Uganda.
 Kenya is doing brisk business with the government of Museveni.

 The cost of living in Nairobi is astronomical unless you are in the fake money printing business; you are on the cusp of being a suicide statistic.

 You are ashamed of yourself; you see yourself as a total failure.
 You are a man; you don't share your frustrations.
 You drown your frustrations in hard drugs.
 You are afraid even to call your mother, who is struggling with poverty back in the village.
 The pressure of social media is killing you slowly, like cancer.
 Your peers post pictures of themselves vacationing while you cannot even feed your mother and siblings.
 In despair and rage, you delete your Instagram and Twitter accounts, but you have already seen the glamorous life of politician's children, and you cannot unsee it.